-Note: 1600-2016: authors' calculations; see Appendix A. 2017-2100: medium scenario of UN World Population projections.
+Note: 1600-2016: authors' calculations; see Appendix A. 2017-2100: estimates and medium scenario of UN 2022 World Population projections.

-Another way to look at the ongoing transformation is to consider the total number of children born in the world.
-After increasing rapidly throughout the first part of the 20th century, total world births barely increased from 1980 to 2016 and have been falling since then.
-With the current world fertility at 2.4 children per woman (according to the World Bank) and naively
+Another way to look at this transformation is to consider the total number of children born in the world.
+After increasing rapidly throughout most of the 20th century, total world births barely increased from 1980 to 2012 and have been falling since then.
+With the current world fertility at 2.31 children per woman and naively extrapolating the drop in fertility from the last 25 years, the world will fall below the replacement rate (2.1 children per woman) around 2040.